saraachour/stanford-cs104.github.io/src/routes/course_info/+page.svelte.md

 course!
 The grading breakdown out of 100 points is as follows:

 - Each weekly assignment (1 thru 8) is worth 8 points.
-- Each weekly survey is worth 2 points.
+- Each weekly lab writeup is worth 2 points.
 - The final project is worth 15 points.
 - The welcome survey and assignment 0 are each worth 2.5 points.